If you’re having any sort of problems with your braces then this article is for you.

 - Invest in a quality electric toothbrush.
 The patented technology of Philips or Oral-B in particular help prevent gingivitis and other forms of gum disease, which is a big problem for people undergoing orthodontics.
 Avoiding tooth decay and unsightly stains will allow you to smile with confidence.
 You might also consider optimising your care by investing in an oral irrigator, but at the very least, floss and use quality toothpastes and mouthwashes.
 For optimum oral health, use a orthodontic oral irrigator, as patients undergoing orthodontic treatment are susceptible to many of the illnesses outlined in this guide.
 You don’t have to spend much to make a big impact on your oral health, but make sure you are well-informed about what’s available.

 - Avoid bad breath by brushing frequently.
 The NHS recommends that you brush after every meal.
 Food particles can get caught in braces, leading to problems such as halitosis.
-Carry some breath freshener for situations you might feel self-conscious in, such as a meeting or a date.
-Don’t chew chewing gum; it could damage the wires.
+Carry a small bottle of mouthwash or some breath freshener for situations you might feel self-conscious in, such as a meeting or a date.
+Avoid chewing gum; it could damage the wires.

 - Get some clear wax for social situations, such as Boots Orthodontic Wax, instead of using the coloured one prescribed by your dentist.